MikiasTeshome/MikiasTeshome/README.md

  nut strange things pass
  the next day also fucked
- there is no salary sence 3 month i am going to hate every one--->
+ there is no salary sence 3 month i am going to hate every one
+ 3 arat ken samntu aza--->